Cliff Stoudt: Birmingham Stallions

 In 1984, Stoudt left the NFL and signed with the Birmingham Stallions of the United States Football League.
 The third game of the season was the home opener for the Pittsburgh Maulers on March 11 at Three Rivers Stadium, Stoudt was heckled and pelted with snowballs by fans who remembered his lackluster performance of a year earlier.
 It would turn out to be the only sellout in the one season history of the Maulers.

 Stoudt started every game, registering 3,121 passing yards, 26 passing touchdown, 400 rushing yards, 9 rushing touchdowns and 7 interceptions, while leading the team to a division championship and ranking No. 2 overall in quarterback rating (behind Jim Kelly).

 In 1985, he had 3,358 passing yards, 34 passing touchdowns, 437 rushing yards, 5 rushing touchdowns and 19 interceptions, repeating as division champion and the No. 2 overall quarterback rating.
 He led the Stallions to a two-year record of 27-9 (no other team won more games), while passing for 6,479 yards, 60 touchdowns and 26 interceptions.
 He was a Second Team selection to the 1985 All-USFL team.

 In 1986, the league ceased operations after losing most of its claims in an antitrust suit against the National Football League, with its top talent absorbed by the NFL in a dispersal draft conducted in the aftermath.

 St. Louis / Phoenix Cardinals

 Because the Pittsburgh Steelers still owned the rights to Stoudt, on September 1, 1986, he was traded to the St. Louis Cardinals in exchange for a conditional draft choice (fifth round #121-Darin Jordan).
 He served as Neil Lomax's backup and was also the team holder on kicks.
 He had two starts each in 1986 and 1988.
-In 1989, Stoudt asked for his release after the team acquired free agent Gary Hogeboom.
-He was cut in March 1989.
+In 1989, Stoudt asked for his release after the team acquired free agent Gary Hogeboom and he was cut in March of that year.